openlearningtools/opencompetencies/README.md

     (venv)/srv/opencompetencies $ python manage.py runserver

 Visit [http://localhost:8000](http://localhost:8000), and verify that your local deployment works.

+To avoid having to set the environment variables each time you open this project, you can have the virtual environment's activate script do it for you.
+Create a file called .env, in /srv/opencompetencies:

+    (venv)/srv/opencompetencies $ touch .env

+Add the following lines to .env:

+    DATABASE_URL=postgres://db_username:password@localhost/opencompetencies_db
+    DJANGO_DEBUG=True
+    DJANGO_SECRET_KEY=your_secret_key

+Add the following lines to the end of /venv/bin/activate:

+    # Use my env variables:
+    export $(cat /srv/opencompetencies/.env)

+Now these environment variables will be loaded each time you activate your virtual environment.
+Both the .env file and the venv/ directory are included in .gitignore, so neither will be committed in your local repository.

 ### Deploy your test version to heroku:
 - If you have not done so already, create a heroku account and install the heroku toolbelt.